Computing $k$-Bisimulations for Large Graphs: A Comparison and Efficiency Analysis: Experimental Apparatus

-The four implemented algorithms are applied on each of the five datasets, for a total of 20 experiments.
-Each experiment is executed with a bisimulation degree of $k=10$, using the following procedure.
-We run the algorithm six times in a row with the specific configuration.
-We use the first run (run 0) as a warm-up run and hence do not account it for measurement of the dependent variables.
-The following five runs (runs 1--5) are used to measure the variables.
-Thus, the last five runs of all experiments follow the same environment, \ie none of the experimental results are influenced by any processes that ran before the experiment started.
+The four \extended{implemented }algorithms are applied on \extended{each of }the five datasets, \shortorextended{giving}{for a total of} 20 experiments.
+Each experiment is executed with a bisimulation degree of $k=1, \dots, 10$, using the following procedure.
+We run the algorithms six times\extended{ in a row} with the specific configuration.
+We use the first run\extended{~(run 0)} as a warm-up\extended{~run} and\extended{~hence} do not account it for our measurements\extended{~of the dependent variables}.
+The next five runs\extended{~(runs 1--5)} are used to measure the variables. \extended{Thus, the last five runs of all experiments follow the same environment, \ie none of the experimental results are influenced by any processes that ran before the experiment started.}